Gabriele Lucci

 Eurac Research (Institute of Biomedicine)

-I was part of the IT team at the Institute for Biomedicine of Eurac Research, and I worked mainly on the CHRIS-2D project, for which I developed the “dynamic data portal”, a website that allows researchers (even of external institutions too) to browse a set of the data gathered by Eurac’s IfB studies.
-The portal enables researchers to request data by filing a detailed application with the desired set of variables, and also handles the approval workflow of the application by the IfB staff.
+I was part of the IT team at the Institute for Biomedicine of Eurac Research.
+Assigned to the CHRIS-2D project, I worked on the creation of a “dynamic data portal”, a web app that allows researchers, even from outside institutions, to peruse a set of the data gathered by Eurac’s IfB studies.

 Due to the small size of our development team, we decided to build the portal as a full-stack Django application.
 This also included an HTTP API for complementary CLI tools.
-I played a significant role in deciding the project’s architecture and implementation, and I am very happy with the final result!
+I played a significant role in deciding the project’s architecture and implementation, and I am pleased with what was achieved.

 Backend developer